 A design consult and paired peer visit, either in person or online, is an important first step on the Roadmap to Rural Residency Program Development.
 Only after careful attention to building for sustainability can recommendations be made regarding financial estimates, necessary capital improvements, the process of accreditation, faculty recruitment and development, further community engagement, and promotion of the program to prospective trainees.
 Like building a house, success depends upon good design.
 The RTT Collaborative team brings deep knowledge on matters of accreditation, finance, governance and community engagement to this task.
 We conduct consultations in pairs, with expertise tailored to the community’s and program’s needs.

-The conversation begins with a non-binding RTTC Service Request
+The conversation begins with a non-binding RTTC Consultation Request